katcipis/katcipis.github.io/_drafts/restless-restfull.md

 That frustrated the hell out of me (of course it may be that I'm lousy at looking stuff on the internet,perhaps there was something, but I didn't found it).

-The best that I found as inspiration was the
+The best that I found was the
 [JSON HAL](http://stateless.co/hal_specification.html) specification that I used as a inspiration for an API that I was developing at the time.